- SCU Home Page

 It's a grassroots non-profit project that encourages people across the country to host clothing swaps and ask for donations to raise money for local domestic violence shelters.
 At SCU, we hope to expand the reach of the Swap for Good by serving additional local community organizations that our students, staff, and faculty care about, such as supporting literacy and physical education at the Alma Verde After-School Program, keeping feet warm with Project Open Hand, and supporting teenage girls going to prom with the Princess Project.

 Drop off clothing, shoes, and accessories in residence halls, Kennedy Commons, and the SCCAP Office in the Locatelli Student Center starting April 24th, 2015.
-Student volunteers will pick up donations from all of the RLCs on campus and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations a week before the pop-up store opens on May 10 and 11 to the general campus.
+Student volunteers will pick up donations from all of the RLCs on campus on May 8th, and will sort and organize the donations in the Swap for Good “store” separating them into men’s, women’s, children’s, and other miscellaneous donations before the pop-up store opens on May 10 and 11 to the general campus.

 Students, staff, faculty, and community members are welcome to shop in the Benson for “new-to-you” items from the collaborative collection of clothing and other items from the Santa Clara community.
 The Swap for Good will be open and staffed by volunteers from SCCAP, the Retail Studies Student Association, and the Center for Sustainability and there will be music and some information about homelessness so you can learn more about the organizations and the issues the Swap for Good is serving and supporting.

-Clothing and other items can be dropped off in the marked bins in the Center for Student Leadership (Locatelli Student Activities building), Benson Memorial Center, Kennedy Commons, and in the lobbies of all residence halls.
+Clothing, shoes, and accessories can be dropped off in the marked bins in the Center for Student Leadership/ SCCAP office (Locatelli Student Activities building), Kennedy Commons, and in the lobbies of all residence halls.

 - Home Safe